What treatments are available for temporomandibular disorders (TMD)?

 Treatments range from simple self-care practices and conservative treatments to injections and open surgery.
 Most experts agree that treatment should begin with conservative, nonsurgical therapies, with surgery left as the last resort.
 Many of the treatments listed below often work best when used in combination.

 Basic treatments for TMD

-- Wear a splint or night guard -- Splints and night guards are plastic mouthpieces that fit over the upper and lower teeth.
+- Wear a splint or night guard: Splints and night guards are plastic mouthpieces that fit over the upper or lower teeth.
 They prevent the upper and lower teeth from coming together, which reduces the effects of clenching or grinding the teeth.
-They also correct the bite by putting the teeth in their most correct and least traumatic position.
+They also correct the bite by putting the teeth in contact with the splint in their most correct and least traumatic position.
 The main difference between splints and night guards is that night guards are only worn at night and splints are worn full time (24 hours a day for 7 days).
 Your dentist will discuss the type of mouth guard appliance you may need.

 - Avoid extreme jaw movements: